Wander Franco Player Props: Rays vs. Rangers

-The Tampa Bay Rays, including Wander Franco (.211 batting average in his past 10 games), battle starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+The Tampa Bay Rays, including Wander Franco (.158 batting average in his past 10 games), take on starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Wednesday at 2:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rangers.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Wander Franco Game Info & Props vs. the Rangers